parsiya/parsiya.net/content/post/2015/2015-10-09-proxying-hipchat-part-2-so-you-think-you-can-use-burp.markdown

 title: 'Proxying Hipchat Part 2: So You Think You Can Use Burp?'
 ---

 In [**part1**]({{< ref "2015-10-08-hipchat-part-1-where-did-the-traffic-go.markdown" >}} "Proxying Hipchat Part 1: Where did the Traffic Go?")
 I talked about identifying Hipchat endpoints and promised to discuss proxying the application.
-In this post I will show how to proxy *some* of Hipchat’s traffic using Burp.
+In this post I will show how to proxy *some* of Hipchat's traffic using Burp.

 This is specific to Hipchat client for Windows.
 The current version at the time of writing was is **2.2.1361**.
 Atlassian is skipping version 3 and version 4 still in beta.